Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 ### Related Concepts ###

-The `Execution` method returns a `Result` instance which is expected to wrap a result tensor, **as well as an `ADAgentSupplier` needed for the autograd system**.
+The `execute` method returns a `Result` instance which is expected to wrap a result tensor, **as well as an `ADAgentSupplier` needed for the autograd system**.

 The method defined in such a supplier ought to return a new instance